Stretching Your Food Dollar

 Many older adults have limited resources, coupled with escalating expenses that may be out of their control.
 After healthcare and basic living expenses, there may not be much left in the budget for food.
 Careful planning and use of available resources can make a big difference in getting the most nutrition for your dollar.

 Planning ahead can result in great cost savings.
 Stay familiar with the items in your refrigerator, freezer and pantry, plus browse weekly coupons and store ads.
 Keep in mind the items you have and the items on sale when planning your meals for the week.
 Then make a grocery list, buy what you need, and enjoy healthy meals all week!

-- Opt for less expensive sources of protein–like beans, canned tuna or salmon, peanut butter, and cottage cheese—that can provide a lot of protein for less money than meat.
+- Opt for less expensive sources of protein like beans, canned tuna or salmon, peanut butter, and cottage cheese.
+These foods can provide a lot of protein for less money.

 - Choose frozen vegetables and light canned fruit more often.
 They keep longer, are easier to chew, and easier to prepare.